 “My job is to prepare students for the real world,” Choi said.
 “I set a high standard and push students to meet and exceed it.
-I want my students to be proud and surprised of what they can achieve when they put in the effort.
+I want my students to be proud and surprised by what they can achieve when they put in the effort.
 There is no A- in the entrepreneurship world – you either get an A or you do not make it.”

-“Once you join our program, you’re joining a loyal community of professors, advisors, alumni and fellow students who are willing to support you,” Choi said.
-“But let us also not forget our location: Los Angeles is perhaps the world’s best place to start a company or a career – especially in tech, ecommerce, consumer goods and digital media.”
+“Once you join our program, you’re joining a loyal community of professors, advisors, alumni, and fellow students who are willing to support you,” Choi said.
+“But let us also not forget our location: Los Angeles is perhaps the world’s best place to start a company or a career – especially in tech, e-commerce, consumer goods, and digital media.”

 “I wanted students to have the opportunity to work on their own ideas,” Choi said.
 “Students learn best by doing, so my Incubator class offers the chance to learn lessons that otherwise would not be possible.”

-Choi’s slate of courses includes “New Venture Creation,” “Business Incubation” and “New Venture Financing,” and he describes his teaching pedagogy as unapologetically “demanding,” while also very supportive.
+Choi’s slate of courses includes “New Venture Creation,” “Business Incubation,” and “New Venture Financing,” and he describes his teaching pedagogy as unapologetically “demanding,” while also very supportive.
 Born in Seoul, South Korea, and raised in Germany, Choi received his Ph.D. in Management from the University of California, Los Angeles, and has worked for several large corporations and startups.
 A number of the startups he founded or advised have experienced profitable growth and/or exits.

-Looking to the future, Choi says entrepreneurial competencies will be critical moving forward, citing advances in artificial intelligence/automation and the need for people who can not only problem-solve, but create their own jobs.
+Looking to the future, Choi says entrepreneurial competencies will be critical moving forward, citing advances in artificial intelligence/automation and the need for people who can not only problem-solve but create their own jobs.